servo/servo/docs/ORGANIZATION.md

   * A command-line tool to help with developer tasks.
 * ports
   * glutin
-    * Embedding implementation for the `glutin` windowing library.
+    * Embedding implementation for the `winit` windowing library.
 * python
   * servo
     * Implementations of servo-specific mach commands.